SINTEF-9012/oryx-neffics/README.md

 		* enter the password for user *postgres*
 		* verify that no error occured (possible errors might be complains about PL/python because of missing or incompatible libraries)
 			* it might complain that *language "plpgsql" already exists*, but this is fine.
+		* It might be that the terminal has not enough space to display the whoel output.
+In that case redirect the output to a file.
+For instance:å
+			* createdb -U postgres -e -E utf8 -O poem poem1> log.txt 2>1

 [^2]: on Linux, you might have to start a shell as user *postgres*.
 On windows it's also possible to do that but it's then cumbersome to access the schema file (default permissions don't allow it)